-"NAV" - Investments in State Board of Education and Florida Education Investment Trust Fund represent \$15,300,870 in pooled investment programs.
+"NAV" - Investments in State Board of Education and Florida Education Investment Trust Fund represent \$114,039,454 in pooled investment programs (the "Program").
 No specific investments are assigned to the District, rather the value of the District's investment is equal to the total fund net asset value times the District's units as a percentage of total units outstanding.

-Any dividends or interest of the programs are reinvested.
+Any dividends or interest of the Program are reinvested.
 In addition the District may withdraw either a portion of or its entire investment at any time in the Program with the exception of State Board of Education.
-The District investment in The Wells Fargo Money Heritage Money Market Fund may not be withdrawn.
-There were no unfunded commitments related to the Program as of June 30, 2017.
+The District investment in The Wells Fargo Government Money Market Fund may not be withdrawn.
+There were no unfunded commitments related to the Program as of June 30, 2018.

-• Amortized Cost - Florida PRIME is a 2a7-like pool, which is not registered with the SEC as an investment company, but nevertheless has a policy that it will, and does, operate in a manner consistent with the SEC's Rule 2a7 of the Investment Company Act of 1940, governing money market funds.
+• Amortized Cost - Florida PRIME is a 2a7-like pool, which is not registered with the SEC as an investment company, but nevertheless has a policy that it will, and does, operate as a qualifying external investment pool.
 Thus, this pool operates essentially as a money market fund.
-Florida PRIME has a Standard & Poor's rating of AAAm at June 30, 2017 and is recorded at amortized cost.
+Florida PRIME has a Standard & Poor's rating of AAAm at June 30, 2018 and is recorded at amortized cost.